BookStackApp/website/content/docs/admin/visual-customisation.md

 <link href="https://fonts.googleapis.com/css?family=Lato" rel="stylesheet">
 <style>
   body {
-    --font-body: 'Lato', serif;
+    --font-body: 'Lato', sans-serif;
   }
 </style>
 ```

-Some addition notes to consider on setting custom fonts:
+Some additional notes to consider when setting custom fonts:

 - Changes won't apply to the main `/settings` pages of BookStack, since custom HTML head content is not applied here.
 - If a heading font is not set via `--font-heading`, then the `--font-body` value will be used as a fallback.
-- This system simply makes use of normal [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/var).
+- This system simply makes use of normal [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/var), and the values are used for the standard [CSS font-family](https://developer.mozilla.org/en-US/docs/Web/CSS/font-family) property.
 - These fonts won't apply to PDF exports, where font availability and usage is more limited.
+- The font used for `--font-code`, if set, should be a monospace font.

 ### Changing Code Block Themes